nsisodiya/my-ts-mathlib/README.md

 # my-ts-mathlib

-A demo of created lodash type utility library using TypeScript
+This is a boilerplate for small JavaScript utility library (like lodash) with typescript and microbundle. example folder has various demo.

-# todos
+# Tasks

 Src